 Wind blows through on winter nights.

-His fathers hat and beard
+His father’s hat and beard

 hunch over the kitchen table,